apache/flink/docs/apis/programming_guide.md

 Data Types
 ----------

-Flink places some restrictions on the type of elements that are used in DataSets and as results of transformations.
+Flink places some restrictions on the type of elements that are used in DataSets and in results of transformations.
 The reason for this is that the system analyzes the types to determine efficient execution strategies.